How Fast Do Passenger Jets Fly?

 How fast do commercial passenger jets fly?

-It cruises at this speed at a height of about 36,000ft.
 This high speed can only be achieved at high altitude, which is one of the reasons why commercial aircraft fly so high.

 Different Types of Speed Measurements